Tropical storm Anita blows into Port-au-Prince.

 Addio Zio Tom will make you think about things like that, but only if you’re willing.
 Of course, being a thought-provoking or important movie (which is the phrase we used at top), is very different from being a good movie.
 And here we get to the crux of it.
 We wouldn’t describe Addio Zio Tom as good.
 Audacious, yes.
 Technically impressive, certainly.
 A bold satire, perhaps.
 And beyond a doubt it’s complex—we can’t even get into the film’s contemporary framing device without writing three more paragraphs, so we won’t bother.
 But good?
 Hard to say.
 It’s a very difficult film to judge on its merits because of the subject matter.
 It was disastrously reviewed—that much is indisputable.
 Roger Ebert called it a contemptuous insult to decency.

 In many of those reviews, Jacopetti’s and Prosperi’s motives came into question.
 It’s easy to understand why.
 For example, can you guess how the movie was even logistically possible?
 Because Jacopetti and Prosperi filmed in Haiti, where the genocidal dictator François Duvalier rounded up thousands of Haitian extras to be subjected to Addio Zio Tom’s degrading recreations of slave trade practices for mere pennies a day, orsometimes just a meal.
 Did Jacopetti and Prosperi believe they were serving a higher cause, and make a painful decision that dealing with Duvalier was a necessary evil?
 Or did they simply see it economically and decide the way to bring their vision to life was to depend upon someone who could treat humans as property?
-In any case, getting back to the art, if you look closely you’ll notice this is actually a Japanese poster, though nearly all the text is English.
+In any case, getting back to the art, if you look closely you’ll notice this is actually a Japanese poster (one of two that were made), though nearly all the text is English.
 But we shared it today because the movie opened in Italy today in 1971.
 Watch it if you dare.